Social and policy studies

 How do I reference correctly for my school or department?

 You need to find out which referencing style your lecturer, supervisor or marker is expecting you to use.
-The main referencing styles the schools use and links to more information about those styles are available here but do check that this is right for your assignment.
+This information is usually in a school or department handbook and in Learn.
 If you get stuck, contact your Academic Librarian.